solana-foundation/solana-improvement-documents/proposals/0048-precompile-for-secp256r1-sigverify.md

 the elliptic curve.
 It should fail on any signatures that include a `highS` value.

-This should done to prevent any accidental succeptibility to signature malleability attacks.
+This should be done to prevent any accidental succeptibility to signature malleability attacks.

 Note: The existing secp256k1 precompile does not prevent signature malleability